What Is House Flipping?

 1) First, you need a good credit score.
 Lenders have tightened their requirements for loans, especially if you want a loan for a high-risk house flip.
 If you don’t have great credit, try to partner with someone who does.
 Usually a lender will take the higher of the two credit scores.

 2) You need cash.
 Use the cash for a down payment and closing costs.
 The more cash you can bring to the project, the more favorable a lender will look at your financing application which means lower interest and fees.
-If you can finance your owner renovation costs that’s even better, though most private lenders are willing to create draw schedules for construction or reimburse you at the end.
+If you can finance your own renovation costs, some lenders prefer that, though most private lenders are willing to create draw schedules for construction or reimburse you at the end.
+Restoration Capital generally prefers its clients to put more down at closing and allow us to draw out your construction and renovation costs.

 3) You need to know the real estate market.
 You want to buy a home in a great location, fix it up, and sell it at a profit as quickly as you can.
 In order to sell the home quickly, it must be located in a great area.
 The longer it takes to sell the house, the more money you’re going to lose to monthly mortgage payments, and payments for insurance, utilities, and property taxes.

 4) You need a good, trustworthy contractor.
 Unfortunately the trust part will only be proven with time but you can ask around for a good contractor.
-Find someone who is comfortable with the area, can work quickly and has access to contractor/wholesale suppliers for appliances, cabinets, paint, etc. Make sure they are licenses and bonded, and request to have a copy of that information upfront.
+Find someone who is comfortable with the area, can work quickly and has access to contractor/wholesale suppliers for appliances, cabinets, paint, etc. Make sure they are licensed and bonded, and request to have a copy of that information upfront before signing a contract or proposal.
+If needed, Restoration Capital is happy to provide our clients with a long list of contractors and vendors who have proven themselves over many transactions.